-What the strengthening dollar vs shekel means for US expats in 2022
+What the strengthening dollar vs shekel means for US expats in 2023

-The current market and economic focus has been on higher interest rates, higher inflation and the sell-off in stock and bonds.
+The current market and economic focus has been on higher interest rates, higher inflation and the more recent sell-off in stock and bonds.
 One thing that has been overlooked is the stronger dollar vs shekel, what it means for those who hold Israeli shekels, many of whom are expats or Americans living abroad.

 A guide to retiring in Israel